djgish485/ballistic-ai/README.md

 2. **Enhance**: Add extra context by uploading additional files (e.g., requirements docs).
 3. **Interact**: Engage with the AI to analyze, modify, or generate code.
 Expect and request full file outputs.
 4. **Execute**: Use the Execute/Write/Diff/Undo buttons to manage code changes directly from the chat.
-5. **Iterate**: Click "Next Feature" or reload the page to manage chat history.

 ## Tips